Quasi Instrumental Variable Methods for Stable Hidden Confounding and Binary Outcome: Introduction

 While assumptions (IV.1) -- (IV.3) can be used to construct a valid test of the sharp null hypothesis of no causal effect, or to obtain valid bounds for the ATT, they fail to provide point identification of the ATT without an additional condition. \citet[Chapter 16]{Hernan-Robins2020whatif} provide a detailed discussion on the possible nature of such a fourth condition to achieve point identification; while \citet{Liu2020Sinica} characterize a necessary and sufficient condition which together with (IV.1)--(IV.3) identifies the distribution of the treatment-free potential outcome among the treated, and therefore the ATT for any outcome type.
 A prominent example of such a fourth condition in the literature which happens to be central to this paper is an additive homogeneity condition which states that the ATT is constant across levels of the IV, also known as \emph{no-current treatment value interaction assumption} \citep{Robins1989,Robins1994,Hernan2006,Hernan-Robins2020whatif}.
 This condition essentially rules out any additive interaction between an unmeasured confounder and the treatment under a structural model for the outcome among the treated \citep{Hernan2006}. \citet{Liu2020Sinica} proposed an alternative identification strategy by restricting the degree of heterogeneity in a so-called extended propensity score function which encodes residual confounding by explicitly spelling out the dependence of the treatment mechanism on the treatment-free potential outcome.
 Also see \citet{liu2025multiplicative} for recent developments for identification and inference about the ATT under a so-called multiplicative IV model.

-Several modes of IV-based causal inference have been proposed over the years for a binary outcome; for examples, see \citet{ angrist2001estimation}, \citet{Robins2004}, \citet{vansteelandt2011instrumental}, \citet{clarke2012instrumental}, and \citet{swanson2018partial}.
+Several instrumental variable (IV) methods for causal inference with binary outcomes have been proposed in the literature \citep{angrist2001estimation,Robins2004,vansteelandt2011instrumental,clarke2012instrumental,swanson2018partial}.
 These methods may be biased if any of core IV assumptions (IV.1)--(IV.3) does not hold.
-The potential for violation of any of these conditions is a valid concern in practical IV applications; such as so-called Mendelian randomization (MR) studies, a popular form of IV analysis in epidemiology, in which genetic variants (e.g., single-nucleotide polymorphisms or SNPs) are used as instrumental variables to resolve concerns about intractable confounding \citep{Katan1986,Smith2003a}.
+The potential for violation of any of these conditions is a valid concern in practice; for example, so-called Mendelian randomization (MR) studies, a popular form of IV analysis in epidemiology, in which genetic variants (e.g., single-nucleotide polymorphisms or SNPs) are used as instrumental variables, is susceptible in practice to violations of core IV assumptions \citep{Katan1986,Smith2003a}.

 Of the three core IV assumptions (IV.1)-(IV.3), only IV relevance (IV.1) is empirically verifiable by assessing the association between the IV and the exposure of interest.
 For instance, in MR settings this is typically done by confirming such associations from the catalog of genome-wide association studies (GWAS) at \url{https://www.ebi.ac.uk/gwas/}.
 Unfortunately, assumptions (IV.2) and (IV.3) are not empirically verifiable and can only be falsified in special settings \citep{Bonet2001, Glymour:2012aa, swanson2018partial}, although such tests can be under-powered.
 While in other settings, for example when the exposure variable is continuous, such empirical falsification tests may not exist \citep{Bonet2001}.